Dar Bach Hamba

+Location

-Dar Bach Hamba is an old palace in the medina of Tunis.
+Dar Bach Hamba is a monument of an old palace in the medina of Tunis, Tunisia.

 History

 Dar Bach Hamba has witnessed many modifications in its architecture through the decades that made it one of the richest palaces in the medina.
 Yet, these modifications made it very difficult for historians to get precise information about the date of its foundation that is estimated to be in the 17th century.